 The need to assist people affected by the pandemic grows greater every day.
 Like you, I am most concerned with those who are sick, disabled, quarantined without pay, elderly, food-insecure, housing-insecure or homeless, and those who are undocumented.
 Not to mention those outside our borders: most specifically refugees and those without access to clean water (to that end, I am a strong supporter of WaterSchool).

-We're in a new reality with COVID-19, and while we all know to wash our hands, avoid touching our face, and practice social distancing/sheltering in place, what else can you do proactively to pump up your immune system during this time?
+We're in a new reality with COVID-19, and while we all know to wash our hands, wear a mask, and practice social distancing, what else can you do proactively to pump up your immune system during this time?
 I've aggregated the best tips I've read and included them from you below (from a variety of sources including Dr. Christian Barney, Dr. Joseph Mercola, and epidemiologists whose names I can no longer recall as I've now read so many articles and blogs!
 Captions, and any errors, are mine):

 + You're Sweet Enough Already: Avoid excess sugar and processed foods as these can create inflammation in the body and suppress your immune system’s ability to fight off potential infections.
 Focus on vegetables and clean proteins.

 + Sweet Dreams, Darling: Try to consistently get 8 hours of quality sleep to allow your body proper time for recovery and optimal immune function